Convention People's Party: Key dates in the Party's history

 At the elections on 7 December 2004, the party won three out of 230 seats.
 Its candidate in the presidential elections, George Aggudey, won only 1.0% of the vote.

-In the 2008 presidential and parliamentary elections, the party won one parliamentary seat for Kwame Nkrumah's daughter, Samia Nkrumah in the Jomoro constituency.
-The presidential candidate, Paa Kwesi Nduom, performed below expectation, managing to get 1.4% of total valid votes.
+In the 2008 presidential and parliamentary elections, the party won one parliamentary seat for Kwame Nkrumah's daughter, Samia Nkrumah, in the Jomoro constituency.
+The presidential candidate, Paa Kwesi Nduom, performed below expectation, receiving 1.4% of total valid votes.

-In June 2018 the party was admitted in the Socialist International as consultative member.
+In June 2018, the party was admitted in the Socialist International as consultative member.

+In December 2023, the National Executive Committee, a meeting of representatives from different regional committees and organs of the party, passed a resolution attempting to dissolve the national leadership after accusing them of financial malpractice, administrative incompetence, and the sale of party data to Alan John Kyerematen's Movement for Change prior to the 2024 election.
+The NEC formed a 13-member interim body to manage affairs for the foreseeable future until a new leadership is elected.
+Subsequently, the General Secretary, National Treasurer, National Organizer, National Organizer for Women, and National Organizer for youth all resigned, while the Party Chair Nana Akosua Frimpomaa Sarpong-Kumankumah disputed the allegations and refused to resign.
+Reactions within the party were split, with some in the Elder Council and National Executive Committee maintaining support for Chair Nana Frimpomaa on the grounds that her removal was conducted improperly and went against the party's constitution, while regional chapters from Ashanti and the Northern Region sided with the NEC interim leadership and announced that they would discipline any party members in their region that interact with the old leadership.
+Despite the leadership crisis, the party affirmed that these developments would not affect their preparations for the general election that will be held later this year.

 National Executives

 The Convention People's Party holds its national delegates convention every fours to elect a new set of executives to lead.

-It held its most recent election at the Eastern region on the 22nd of August 2020 to elect a flagbearer and set of executives to lead the party.
+It held its most recent election at the Eastern region on 22 August 2020 to elect a flagbearer and set of executives to lead the party.

-Below are the current national executives:
+Below were the current national executives elected: